AdityaKumarSharma/TruckRaceGame/README.md

 /***** Add New Features And Enhancements To Ease The User Experience ******/ /**************************************************************************/

 1).
-Better UI
-2).
 Only JavaScript with Revealing Modular Pattern and HandleBar as a templating library has been used.(Just to keep it native/fast with minimum resource)
+2). fluid up to a limit.
 3).
-Responsive up to a limit, as no wireframe was provided for Mobile and Tablet view.
-(No Images Were Provided) 4).
 Added Reset Button on “Place Bet Modal”.
+4).
+Added a Reset Truck position button / Soft Reset , so that Player can continue the race from start position, (In the Description,after even Race Player has to Reset which was inconvenient sometimes )
 5).
-Added a Reset Truck position button / Soft Reset , so that Player can continue the race from start position, (In the Description,after even Race Player has to Reset which was inconvenient sometimes )
+Added a Setup /Hard Refresh to get the game start again freshly.
 6).
-Added a Setup /Hard Refresh to get the game start again freshly.
+Introduced a Player Card
 7).
-Introduced a Player Card
-8).
 Keeping future enhancements in mind
 	>> Added a button for adding more players